 Equipment financing loan amounts range from $2,000 to $500,000 with two-to-five-year repayment terms and interest rates ranging from 3.99% to 25%.
 To qualify for Balboa Capital equipment financing, you should have at least $100,000 in annual revenue, a personal credit score of 600, and your business should have at least a year of operation under its belt.

 For loans under $250,000, Balboa Capital requires you provide a certificate of good standing, voided business check, and a copy of your driver’s license.

-If you’re looking for fast equipment financing, Currency Capital is one of your best options.
-Currency Capital is an alternative lender that can provide equipment financing in as little as 24 hours.
-To qualify for equipment financing from Currency Capital, you’ll need at least $120,000 in annual revenue and a credit score of 620.
+If you’re looking for fast equipment financing, Currency Finance (formerly Currency Capital) is one of your best options.
+Currency Finance is an alternative lender that can provide equipment financing in as little as 24 hours.
+To qualify for equipment financing from Currency Finance, you’ll need at least $120,000 in annual revenue and a credit score of 620.

-Currency Capital’s equipment financing loan amounts range from $5,000 to $2,000,000, which is among the highest amounts of equipment financing available on the market.
+Currency Finance’s equipment financing loan amounts range from $5,000 to $500,000.
 Repayment terms range from six months to seven years, with interest rates as low as 6%.